mvysny/vok-helloword-app-jpa/README.md

 1. First, download Tomcat and register it into your Intellij IDEA properly: https://www.jetbrains.com/help/idea/2017.1/defining-application-servers-in-intellij-idea.html
 2. Then just open this project in Intellij, simply by selecting `File / Open...` and click on the `build.gradle` file.
 When asked, select "Open as Project".
-2. You can then create a launch configuration which will launch this example app in Tomcat with Intellij: just scroll to the end of this tutorial: https://kotlinlang.org/docs/tutorials/httpservlets.html
+2. You can then create a launch configuration which will launch the `web` module as `exploded` in Tomcat with Intellij: just scroll to the end of this tutorial: https://kotlinlang.org/docs/tutorials/httpservlets.html
 3. Start your newly created launch configuration in Debug mode.
 This way, you can modify the code and press `Ctrl+F9` to hot-redeploy the code.
 This only redeploys java code though, to